spUK2020/wdthecloudforge.github.io/monitoring.md

 You should understand that your monitoring strategy will evolve over time and be careful not to delay by ensuring you have every base covered.
 Your first objective is to ensure "Observability."
 You need to capture some key information about your resources which will allow you to both monitor your environment but also learn for future evolution.

+As described in this [link](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/manage/monitor/observability) we recommend establishing a monitoring plan that starts with what is minimally viable or most important to monitor and observe.
+Establish initial visibility of the consumption, performance, security, and availability of the resources in your Azure resource groups and your Azure Active Directory tenant.

+Observability using your Minimal Viable Product (MVP) monitoring plan will evolve gradually.
+As you get comfortable with the data (that is, metrics, logs, and transactions), you'll be able to understand the behavior and signs of symptoms or issues from those resources or applications.

-This is based on the MVP of 2 teams: adoption and governance where these teams are assigned the functions of cloud operations and cloud plaftorm.
+The informatio below is based on the MVP of two teams: Cloud Adoption and Cloud Governance where these teams are assigned the functions of Cloud Operations and Cloud Plaftorm as defined [here](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/organize/organization-structures#best-practice-minimum-viable-product-mvp).

 Consider this sample architecture which is hosted in a single region: